 I’ll start with a few frequently asked questions.

-Frequently Asked Questions About Torn Biceps (Distal Biceps Tendon Ruptures)
+Frequently Asked Questions About Torn Bicep Tendons (Distal Biceps Tendon Ruptures)

 Before I delve into the recovery strategies, let me answer some common questions.
 Chances are, you’re reading this because you just tore your bicep (or you know someone who did) and need to know how to deal with it.